Pay it forward.

 The state general assembly adopts UCONN 2000, a 10-year, $1 billion plan to rebuild, renew, and enhance the University.
 The women's basketball team wins the first of nine NCAA Division I championships under coach Geno Auriemma.

-The men’s basketball team wins the first of four NCAA Division I championships, defeating Duke University 77-74.
+The men's basketball team wins the first of five NCAA Division I championships, defeating Duke University 77-74.
 Alumnus Raymond Neag donates $21 million to the School of Education and $2 million to the UConn Health Center, the largest single donation in University history.
 Neag and his wife later donate $10 million to establish The Carole and Ray Neag Comprehensive Cancer Center.

 Building on the success of UCONN 2000, the state legislature passes 21st Century UConn, a $1.3 billion improvement plan.